 When installing high temperature graphite bushings, heat the part that receives the bushing to 500°F and place the bushing in a freezer for at least one hour.
 This will allow easier installation with less chance of breakage.

 Housing Assembly (04)

-Inspect and clean the housing (04A) (and optional housing bushing (04B), if so equipped) with a cloth soaked in fresh cleaning solvent.
+Inspect and clean the housing (04A) and housing bushing (04B) with a cloth soaked in fresh cleaning solvent.
+Replace it if badly worn or damaged.